 Is it OK if I check back in with you in 6 to 12 months.

-At this point, I didn’t want to be a complete jerk, and I said, “sure,” but given that would not be a good use of her time, I probably should have told her to email her info and that I would contact her if I need anything.
+At this point, I didn’t want to be a complete jerk, so I said, “Sure,” but given that would not be a good use of her time, I probably should have told her to email her information and that I would contact her if I needed anything.

 Quick Summary

-As you can see, this cold call script example did not go really well.
-And while I am content with my payroll provider and not looking to make a change, this call did not have to be this bad.
+As you can see, this cold call script example did not go very well.
+While I am content with my payroll provider and not looking to make a change, this call did not have to be this bad.

 Latent Pain